 - 16. A review is based solely on a Report/Reports and does not benefit from detailed knowledge of a company's business or an understanding of the underlying transactions entered into by that company.
 It is, however, conducted by those who have an understanding of the relevant accounting and reporting requirements. - 17.
-At any time during the Executive Review process, advice may be sought from Advisors or from other independent sources.
+At any time during the Executive Review process, advice may be sought from individuals appointed to the FRC Advisory Panel or from Senior Advisors (Advisors) or from other independent sources.